COME SEE WHAT MADE NEW BRITAIN

-From 19th century hooks & eyes to 21st century ERA Cobra Cars the museum’s collection serves as a bridge between New Britain’s past and present and provides inspiration for the future.
+From 19th century hooks & eyes to 21st century ERA Cobra Cars the museum serves as a bridge between New Britain’s past and present and provides inspiration for the future.

-There is something for everyone on display…..whether your interest lies in toasters or hand tools you will be amazed at the range of items manufactured in New Britain and the places they were made: Stanley Works, Stanley Rule & Level, North & Judd, P.F.
+There is something for everyone on display…..whether your interest lies in toasters or hand tools you will be amazed at the range of items manufactured in New Britain and the stories of the places they were made: Stanley Works, Stanley Rule & Level, North & Judd, P.F.
 Corbin, Russell & Erwin, Landers, Frary & Clark, Fafnir, New Britain Machine and many, many more!
-Explore our website to learn more about who we are and what we do and we hope you can visit us soon.
+Explore our website and our Facebook page to learn more about the history of the Hardware City of the World and who we are as a Museum and what we do.

 FROM THE CHAIRMAN

 New Britain products are known round the world and the New Britain Industrial Museum has a collection of these items dating back to 1812.
 There has long been a need to preserve these artifacts representative of the creativeness and efforts of its people over the generations.
 The New Britain Industrial Museum, which opened in 1995, was formed to appreciate the past as well as to inspire for the future.
-Changing exhibits are featured, the museum publishes a quarterly newsletter and has a growing membership.
 We hope you will visit soon.

 Randall N. Judd